 The Interdisciplinary Program Review Committee (IPRC) will review each interdisciplinary study program proposal and will recommend that the Appropriate Vice Provost or designee approve or reject the proposal.
 Rejected proposals may be appealed to the Appropriate Vice Provost or designee.

 The assignment of Master of Arts or Master of Science to the interdisciplinary degree will follow the major field’s (most credits) degree type designation.

 Students applying for admission to a Master of Arts or Master of Science interdisciplinary degree program must follow the procedures for general admission to Graduate Studies.
 In addition, admission to an interdisciplinary graduate degree program requires an approved program proposal with signatures of the faculty who have agreed to serve as advisors.
-The proposal form can be found at the Graduate Studies website, www.ewu.edu/grad.
+The proposal form can be found at the Graduate Programs Office website, www.ewu.edu/grad.

 a.
 Minimum of 50 quarter credits